CSCI4850/S18-team2-project/README.md

 5. Pandas.
 Pandas is a required package for loading and preprocessing of the data.
 You can find instructions on how to install at https://pandas.pydata.org/pandas-docs/stable/install.html

+6. Sklearn.
+This package is needed for the plotting of the graph and progress bar while learning.
+You can find instructions on how to install at http://scikit-learn.org/stable/install.html

 ### Installing

 Once you have your environment ready.
 You can clone the project